Seventy-five National Merit Scholars currently attend UD, giving us one of the highest

 in the U.S.

 West list.
-The university was also ranked fourth in the "Most Religious Students"
+The university was also ranked fifth in the "Most Religious Students" category

-category and third in the "Most Popular Study Abroad Program" category.
+and eighth in the "Most Popular Study Abroad Program" category.

 Named to the Fiske Guide to Colleges 2014, making it the only Catholic college or university to receive such an honor in the